Putting More Power In Mobility Scooters

 Putting some more power in your scooter can be really useful for off-road adventures like camping, where you’ll be dealing with rough terrain.
 Alternatively, it can also just make owning a mobility scooter really, really fun.

-Those with the technical skill can customer their scooter in all manner of ways.
+Those with the technical skills can customise their scooter in all manner of ways.
 British inventor and internet personality Colin Furze, for example, broke the world record for the fastest mobility scooter back in 2010 by swapping an electric motor for a small motorcycle engine, reaching a top speed of 71.59 mph.
 To make the machine run with that kind of power, he had to build most of it from scratch, including the axle, disc brake, exhaust, sprocket carrier and gear shift system.

 His record has since been beaten twice, by British mechanics David Anderson and Mathew Hine in 2016, who reached a top speed of 107.6 mph, and German Sven Ohler a year later, achieving a whopping 112 mph.